Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

     If `--dry-run` or `-n` is passed, Homebrew will list all files which would be linked or which would be deleted by `brew link --overwrite`, but will not actually link or delete any files.

+    If `--force` is passed, Homebrew will allow keg-only formulae to be linked.

   * `ls, list [--unbrewed] [--versions] [--pinned]` [<formulae>]:
     Without any arguments, list all installed formulae.